 If you enjoy these wraps, I also have a recipe for Grain Free Spinach Tortillas and if you follow me on Instagram and scroll through my timeline, I have another recipe for plain grain free wraps.
-I post recipes there more often than I do on the blog.
+I post recipes there now (2021), rather than here on this blog.

 On this day, I used the tortillas for breakfast wraps.
 Just a simple breakfast of scrambled eggs and fresh zucchini.
 All of my tortillas/wraps are extremely versatile!
 You can add all kinds of flavors and fill them with whatever you love.